MOEAFramework/MOEAFramework/docs/external.md

 ```

 Lastly, we create the main method to initialize the connection with the MOEA Framework and begin a loop processing each
 line of input.
-Observe how the loop read the decision variables, calls our function defined above, and writes the
+Observe how the loop reads the decision variables, calls our function defined above, and writes the
 objectives to the output.
 The second argument to `MOEA_Write` is `NULL` since there are no constraints.

 <!-- c:examples/dtlz2.c [57-76] -->